Lactase Deficiency (Age-Dependent)

 Pharmacological Prevention

-- Oral lactase enzyme supplements taken before dairy ingestion to improve lactose digestion.
+Oral lactase enzyme supplements taken before dairy ingestion to prevent symptoms

 Non-pharmacological Prevention